-There are no Indian Tribes with lands occupied by the Project or that would otherwise be affected by the relicensing.
-Tribal groups that have identified themselves as having traditional cultural connections to the Connecticut River Valley in New Hampshire and Vermont consist of the Vermont state-recognized Abenaki Nation, including the Elnu Abenaki Tribe, the Nulhegan Abenaki Tribe, the Koasek Traditional Band of the Koas Abenaki Nation, and the Abenaki Nation at Missisquoi; NH-based Abenaki tribal groups Cowasuck Band - Pennacook/ Abenaki

-People, Koasek Traditional Band of the Sovereign Abenaki Nation and Abenaki Nation of New Hampshire; and the Commission identified federally recognized Narragansett Indian Tribe, based in southern Rhode Island.
+There are no Indian Tribes with lands occupied by the Project or which would otherwise be affected by Project relicensing.
+Tribal groups that have identified themselves as having traditional cultural connections to the Connecticut River Valley in New Hampshire and Vermont consist of the Vermont state-recognized Abenaki Nation, including the Elnu Tribe of the Abenaki, the Nulhegan Band of the Coosuk-Abenaki Nation, the Koasek Traditional Band of the Koas Abenaki Nation, and the Sovereign Abenaki Nation of Missisquoi.
+There are no state-recognized Indian Tribes in New Hampshire; however, there are New Hampshire-based Tribal interests in the Upper Connecticut River Valley including the Abenaki Nation of New Hampshire, the Cowasuck Band - Pennacook/ Abenaki People, and the Koasek Traditional Band of the Sovereign Abenaki Nation.
+FERC has also identified the federally recognized Narragansett Indian Tribe, based in southern Rhode Island as having traditional cultural connections in the region.
 Addresses are included in the Additional Information accompanying the Initial Statement for this Application.